nk-clara/nk-clara.github.io/_projects/diffraction.md

 F(k_x) \propto \int_{-a/2}^{a/2} e^{-ik_xx}\ dx
 $$

-Here, $k_x$ denotes the x-component of the wave-vector associated with a particular observation direction, and $F(k_x)$ encodes the amplitude of the outgoing electric field for each $k_x$.
+Here, $$k_x$$ denotes the x-component of the wave-vector associated with a particular observation direction, and $$F(k_x)$$ encodes the amplitude of the outgoing electric field for each $$k_x$$.
 What does this mean?

 At the aperture, each transmitting point acts as a source of secondary wavelets, by Huygen's principle.
 Beyond the aperture, the electric field at any given point in space is the superposition of all secondary wavelets at that point.
-In the Fraunhofer (far-field) region, the resulting field can be described as a collection of plane waves, each with a wave-vector $\mathbf{k}$, travelling in different directions towards the screen.
+In the Fraunhofer (far-field) region, the resulting field can be described as a collection of plane waves, each with a wave-vector $$\mathbf{k}$$, travelling in different directions towards the screen.

 <figure class="post-figure">
   <img alt="Screen Shot 2022-02-18 at 7 49 25 PM" src="https://github.com/user-attachments/assets/27daf644-ba6f-4ded-ae1b-7dd58b86e270" />
   <figcaption>Source: <a href="https://phys.libretexts.org/Bookshelves/Electricity_and_Magnetism/Essential_Graduate_Physics_-_Classical_Electrodynamics_%28Likharev%29/08%3A_Radiation_Scattering_Interference_and_Diffraction/8.06%3A_Fresnel_and_Fraunhofer_Diffraction_Patterns">phys.libretexts.org</a></figcaption>
 </figure>

-The x-component of the wave-vector, $k_x$, describes the spatial phase variation of a particular plane wave along the x-axis.
+The x-component of the wave-vector, $$k_x$$, describes the spatial phase variation of a particular plane wave along the x-axis.
 This phase variation determines how the contributions from each point source along the aperture interfere, and therefore determines the amplitude of the outgoing plane wave in that direction.
-Thus, $F(k_x)$ encodes the amplitude of each outgoing plane wave associated with a particular spatial frequency.
+Thus, $$F(k_x)$$ encodes the amplitude of each outgoing plane wave associated with a particular spatial frequency.

-Since a wave-vector describes the propagation direction of a plane wave, each $k_x$ can be associated with a specific observation angle, $\theta$, and thus a specific position $X$ along the screen.
+Since a wave-vector describes the propagation direction of a plane wave, each $$k_x$$ can be associated with a specific observation angle, $$\theta$$, and thus a specific position $$X$$ along the screen.
 In the Fraunhofer regime:

 $$
 X = d\tan\theta \approx \theta d,
 $$

-where $d$ is the perpendicular distance from the aperture to the screen, and
+where $$d$$ is the perpendicular distance from the aperture to the screen, and

 $$
 k_x = k\sin\theta \approx \theta k.
 $$

-where $k$ is the magnitude of the wave-vector $\mathbf{k}$ and is given by $k = \frac{2\pi}{\lambda}$.
+where $$k$$ is the magnitude of the wave-vector $$\mathbf{k}$$ and is given by $$k = \frac{2\pi}{\lambda}$$.

 Combining these yields: